• What is PIDA?

 • A single discriminatory comment.

-• An isolated incident of an employee stealing an asset that is worth an insignificant amount from the health authority.
+• An isolated incident of an employee or health professional stealing an asset that is worth an insignificant amount from the health authority.

 • Concerns about the quality of patient care provided to an individual.